As the world celebrates International Women’s Day today, March 8, Nigeria joins in celebrating the women who have shaped the nation for the better.

 4. Agbani Darego

-Agbani Darego was the first African to the Miss World in 2001 as she became the first African and black woman to win the title.
+Agbani Darego was the first African to win Miss World in 2001, as she became the first African and Black woman to win the title.
 She has since had a long and illustrious modeling career all over the world.
-In 2010 she launched a style and fashion reality show Stylogenic on Nigerian television, and three years later announced her denim range, AD by Agbani Darego, which includes jeans, dresses, sunglasses, and bags.

 5. Folorunsho Alakija

-Mrs. Alajika is a businesswoman and one of the richest African women and also one of the richest black women in the world.
+Mrs. Alajika is a businesswoman and one of the richest African women and also one of the richest Black women in the world.
 As of 2015, she is listed as the second most powerful woman in Africa and the 87th most powerful woman in the world by Forbes.
 She has a foundation called the Rose of Sharon Foundation that helps widows and orphans by empowering them through scholarships and business grants.

 6. Chimamanda Adichie